joolfe/postman-to-openapi/docs/index.md

 ![contact and license variables](images/variables.png)

 The variables names will be in dot notation, for example for `contact` fields will be as `contact.name`, `contact.url`...
-Take into account that some of this fields are required as described in OpenAPI specs if not provided all the section will be ignored.
+Take into account that fields that are required by OpenAPI specs, as `contact.name`, if not provided then all the section will be ignored.

 You can also customize this information using the [Info option](#info-(object)), note that info provided by options will overwrite the variables inside the Postman collection (has more priority) but values will be merged from both sources (postman variables and options).